jharake/assessment/README.md

 # Library Management System

+## Ensure you paste the API key sent to your email into the `app.py` file.
-run app.py and enter localhost
+## Run app.py and enter localhost

 A web-based application for managing a library's collection of books.
 This system allows users to add, update, delete, search, and manage the status of books (Checked In/Checked Out).